zentrocdot/LazyImageUpscaler/README.md

 <p align="justify">Under the main branch there are four directories.
 In scripts are the Python scripts for the web user interface.
 In resources there can be the .pb models be stored.
 After the installation this directory is empty.
 Created images are saved in outputs. images is the directory where documentation related images are stored.</p>

-## To_Do

-<p align="justify">Improvement of this documentation.
-The web UI has to checked that it is more fail safe.
-The current work was quick and dirty programming.
-I need to sanitize and optimize the code.</p>

-<p align="justify">I need a third Tab in the interface, to use Stable Diffusion for upscaling.
-Then I am able to compare all these methods togeter in on web UI.</p>

 ## Test Environment

 <p align="justify">I developed and tested the Python script with following specification:</p>